 The holidays are a wonderful time of the year.
-The days are short, but you can have fun evenings with your family filled with sparkling lights, good food and presents.
+The days are short, but you can have fun evenings with your family filled with good food and good company.
 And your pets can join in on the fun, provided you follow these 7 holiday safety tips.

 - External Identification